HammerDuJour/blesensor/design.md

 Goal
 ----
-The goal of this project is to implement a system to collect arbitrary data at physically diverse locations and wireless aggregate the data in a central location where it can be analyzed with common tools.
+The goal of this project is to implement a system to collect arbitrary data at physically diverse locations and wirelessly aggregate the data in a central location where it can be analyzed with common tools.

 Operation
 ---------
 1. Build and configure sensor node with appropriate sensor circuitry.
 1. Program sensor node to read and advertise sensor data.
+1. Set the advertisement name of the sensor with an application specific prefix (e.g. _pearl-) to associate it with the polling application.
 1. Deploy aggregation nodes and run a polling application to discover, log, and monitor sensor nodes.
 1. Connect aggregation nodes to a central database to store readings from all sensor nodes.
 1. Filter out duplicate readings from aggregation nodes that detect duplicate sensor nodes.